A friend of mine posted this meme on her Facebook page and it inspired me to tell a snippet of my story.

 Until recently, no matter what room I entered I would look to see if I was the fattest.
 If I was I could barely cope, could barely talk to anyone, BUT if one more person in the room was bigger than me I could breathe and not have the internal panic attack and want to leave.

 In my last year of Elementary school, I was crowned the Snowflake Princess.
 When I look back on it now, though I may have given the best speech and sang the best song.
-I think the adults felt that a bit of pity on the fat kid might be a good idea.
+I think the adults felt that a bit of pity for the fat kid might be a good idea.
 Well, lovely intentions, but the name I received in town was Snowbank princess….and it stuck!!

 There were many other moments, but those 2 stuck and they bore holes into my soul.